This page explains about lung (VQ) scans and what to expect when your child comes to Great Ormond Street Hospital (GOSH) to have one.

 Are there any risks?

 There are no side effects to the scan.
 The isotope that we inject and the gas that your child may need to breathe will not interfere with any medicines your child is taking.

 The isotopes for both the blood supply part and the breathing part contain a very small amount of radioactivity, similar to the amount we receive from natural background radiation in about six months.
 This is not a danger to your child as the isotopes become inactive in the hours following the scan.

 However, it is necessary to take some precautions for the first 24 hours after the scan, while the isotope is leaving your child’s body.
-These are explained in the Going home section below.
+These are explained below.